 The quality of service delivery and the quantitative information specifically required in the annual report of the Division by §62-15-6a (h) require data collection from different sources in order to clearly evaluate its impact and successes.
-The "quality issues" are similar to those that are demanded of DJCS at §62-11C-10 of West Virginia Code and relate to the implementation of evidence-based practices in community supervision agencies and programs.
+The "quality issues" are similar to those that are required per §62-11C-10 of West Virginia Code and relate to the implementation of evidence-based practices in community supervision agencies and programs.
 The ORSP has developed a statewide program titled, Quality Assurance for Treatment Intervention Programs and Supervision or QA-TIPS, which is engaged in the following four (4) important areas for instilling and monitoring quality in community supervision and treatment:

-1. Facilitating the statewide quality assurance system for the Youth Level of Service/Case Management Inventory ((Y)LS/CMI) and Motivational Interviewing (MI), including continued development of policies and procedures:
+Facilitating the statewide quality assurance system for the Level of Service/Case Management Inventory (LS/CMI) and Motivational Interviewing (MI), including continued development of policies and procedures.

-ORSP's Justice Center for Evidence-Based Practices (JCEBP) continues its efforts under the statewide implementation of the (Y)LS/CMI, MI, and other evidence-based practices to measure staff performance and provide feedback for improvement.
-Both the Division of Corrections and all day report center staff in the state are participating in the program, with the Division of Juvenile Services beginning their quality assurance data collection on July 1, 2014.
-Every 6 months, data is submitted to the ORSP electronically via our website from all staff in each of the agencies (http://www.djcs.wv.gov/ORSP/Pages/Quality-Assurance-and-Evidence-Based-Practices.aspx).
-The electronic submission forms capture data on peer-to-peer performance reviews in the areas of (Y)LS/CMI inter-rater reliability, Quality of Case Plans, and Quality of Motivational Interviews.
+ORSP's Justice Center for Evidence-Based Practices (JCEBP) continues its efforts under the statewide implementation of the LS/CMI, MI, and other evidence-based practices to measure staff performance and provide feedback for improvement.
+Both the DOC and all day report center staff in the state are participating in the program, with DJS beginning their quality assurance data collection on July 1, 2014.
+Every six (6) months, data is submitted to the ORSP electronically via our website from all staff in each of the agencies.
+The electronic submission forms capture data on peer-to-peer performance reviews in the areas of LS/CMI inter-rater reliability, Quality of Case Plans, and Quality of Motivational Interviews.
 These data are analyzed by the ORSP/JCEBP and submitted back to the agencies providing the staff with feedback on their performance, as well as the entire agency.
 All agencies receive input on their performance in relation to state estimates.
-For instance, the data for Mount Olive
+For instance, the data for Mount Olive Correctional Facility is compared to the data for all DOC facilities as a basis for comparing performance.
+These data are used to improve training by LS/CMI trainers; provide specific, targeted feedback to staff; and track improvements over time.